 In most cases, obtaining a visa is necessary.
 This means starting your preparations well in advance.
 Some of these countries have a high cost of living, and foreigners generally do not benefit from any special benefits.
 It is therefore better to plan a budget for unforeseen expenses and take out international student insurance.
 This will allow you to have this experience without unnecessary financial hassle.

 Important information about health insurance abroad

-Regarding the insurance that accompanies your Credit Card: the insurance taken out via your credit card does not offer you good health insurance and it does not cover you in any way if you stay more than 3 months or 90 days consecutive abroad.
+Regarding the insurance that accompanies your bank card: the insurance taken out via your bank card does not offer you good level health insurance and they do not cover you in any case if you stay more than 3 months or 90 consecutive days at the foreigner.

-Your student mutual does not reimburse you for medical expenses made abroad.
+Your student mutual insurance does not reimburse you for medical expenses incurred abroad.

-So if you too want to go abroad, don’t forget your travel health insurance in order to be really well covered in case of a health problem.
-Ask for an international insurance quote online and sign up in less than 5 minutes!
+So, don’t forget your health insurance so that you are really well covered in the event of a health problem.
+Request an international insurance quote online and subscribe in less than 5 minutes!